WordPress OpenLiteSpeed (AlmaLinux 8)

 cd /opt/ols/ols-docker/

-bash bin/database.sh [-D, --domain] example.com # Replace 'example.com' with the domain for which you are creating a database and accessing it
+bash bin/database.sh [-D, --domain] example.com # Replace example.com with the domain for which you create a database and access credentials

 Use the following command to set your own username, username and password: